Garden Lakes Missionary Baptist Church

 Reverend Conrad was welcomed warmly by the Church, and a new surge in church membership accompanied his ministry.
 Soon, many new families with young children came to join GLBC.
-The Church continues to reap the sizeable benefits of the large influx of new church leadership of active and eager workers that marked his ministry.
+The Church reaped the sizeable benefits of the large influx of new church leadership of active and eager workers that marked his ministry.

-Dr. Roebuck led the Church into developing an emphasis on ministering to young families and children (the same constituency the Church was built from in its beginning).
+Dr. Roebuck led the Church into developing an emphasis on ministering to young families and children (the same constituency from which the Church was built in its beginning).
 Under his leadership GLBC entered into a cooperative agreement to support the efforts of a fledgling Hispanic church, Primera Iglesia Bautista, to develop into a self-supporting church in our community.
-Again, it reminds us of our roots when we were a young and struggling congregation, seeking to develop our church.
+Again, it reminded us of our roots when we were a young and struggling congregation, seeking to develop our church.

 Dr. Roebuck led us through an exciting time at Garden Lakes Baptist Church.
-We recently (in 2001) finished the renovation and building of a new state-of-the-art space to serve the children’s programs in the church.
+In 2001, we finished the renovation and building of a new state-of-the-art space to serve the children’s programs in the church.
 Then, a second phase of the building program that made available much-needed education space and a choir/music practice area was completed.

 Finally, in early May, 2004, Dr. and Mrs. Roebuck were given the church’s most sincere best wishes as they undertook their second retirement from a full-time ministry.